 Diverse learning methods and materials

-Project-based learning is all about encouraging students to take control of their education and take advantage of their unique learning styles.
+Project-based learning in higher education is all about encouraging students to take control of their education and take advantage of their unique learning styles.
 Gamification takes this a step further, making it easier than ever for educators to personalise learning experiences for each student.

 For example, some students learn better through visual demonstration than written content.
 With a gamified app, you can automatically deliver the same information through different formats for each student, giving each individual the greatest chance at success.

 Gamification isn’t limited to the digital world, either.
 Let’s say a group of students have set a project goal to raise money for a local charity.
 You can gamify the project by allowing students to gain ‘points’ for each dollar they raise, receiving a badge, medal, or prize when they reach a certain number of points.
 This can boost intrinsic motivation and will be especially beneficial for students with a hands-on learning style.